rokroskar/datablog/content/spark_prometheus_monitoring.md

 ### Grafana

-I haven't experimented very much with the visualization front-end but went straight for [Grafana](http://grafana.org/).
+I haven't experimented very much with the visualization front-end but went straight for [Grafana][].
 It was designed to be used with Graphite, but it is now possible to seamlessly insert Prometheus as a data source.
 Grafana looks good, has nice functionality, and seems fairly general so it seemed like a pretty safe choice.

 ## Connecting Spark with Prometheus